Dude036/eBorrow-Server/Networking.md

 		Packet:
 			{"Exchanges": 1, "private":Private_key}

+* Clear All Messages

+		Header:
+			@your_username:9
+		Packet:
+			{"Messages": -1, "private":Private_key}

+**NOTE**: This will delete all messages from the user's account, and there is now verification on the server end to verify that they want to do that.
+Once it's send, it's done

 #### Piped Commands

 These commands are only read by the server, and are stored in a buffer.
 Whenever the target user connects with the database, the command is then sent.
 All piped commands have a packet identifier between 100 and 199.